daohoangson/flutter_widget_from_html/README.md

   - Web view will be rendered in a 16:9 box unless `width` and `height` attributes are specified in the IFRAME.
 - IMG via [`CachedNetworkImage`](https://pub.dartlang.org/packages/cached_network_image) with padding (`Config.imagePadding`), support base url resolver
 - LI/OL/UL with marker and padding (`Config.listBullet`, `Config.listMarkerPaddingTop` and `Config.listMarkerWidth`)
-- P
-- PRE
-- STRONG
 - TABLE/TR/TD/TH with support for:
   - `<table border="1">`
   - `<table style="border: 1px solid #f00">`
-- U
+- ABBR, ACRONYM, ADDRESS, B, BR, CODE, DIV, EM, I, P, PRE, STRONG, U

 These tags and their contents will be ignored: